Glossary

 - Carbon Intensity

-- The mass of CO₂-equivalent emissions per unit of electricity consumed, measured in gCO₂e/kWh.
-Varies dramatically by region: ~20 g/kWh (Quebec hydro) to ~820 g/kWh (Poland coal).
+- The mass of CO2-equivalent emissions per unit of electricity consumed, measured in gCO2e/kWh.
+Varies dramatically by region: ~20 gCO2e/kWh (Quebec hydro) to ~820 gCO2e/kWh (Poland coal).
+MLSYSIM uses per-region carbon intensity values from the sustainability registry to estimate training and inference emissions.
+Slides: Vol II Ch 15 – Sustainable AI

 - Compute-Bound

-- A workload whose performance is limited by the hardware’s peak FLOP/s rate.
-Increasing batch size, using tensor cores, or upgrading to a faster GPU helps.
+- A workload whose performance is limited by the hardware’s peak FLOP/s rate rather than memory bandwidth.
+Occurs when Arithmetic Intensity exceeds the Ridge Point.
+Remedies include using tensor cores, upgrading to a faster accelerator, or reducing precision.
 Contrast with Memory-Bound.
+Slides: Vol I Ch 11 – Hardware Acceleration, Vol II Ch 10 – Performance Engineering

 - Continuous Batching